 - Portable Charger – These days I am so dependent on technology, I don’t want to risk being without power.
 It is much cheaper to bring along a portable charger than pay for a rolling backpack with a USB port.
 We use this one.

 - Backpack Cover – If you travel with a lot of electronics or photography gear you want to make sure that it is protected from the elements.
 While most rolling backpacks are water resistant, few are waterproof.
 You don’t need the best waterproof backpack for travel.
-Instead, you can get a backpack cover like this one if it is not included with the backpack when you buy it.
+Instead, get a backpack cover like this one if it is not included with the backpack when you buy it.

 The Best Backpacks for Travel